masteringmodernpayments/book/wrap_up.md

 ## Documentation

 * [Stripe's documentation](https://stripe.com/docs) is truly excellent.
 If some question isn't answered in this book that should be the first place you look.
-* [Ruby API Docs](https://stripe.com/docs/api/ruby): The Ruby API has it's own documentation mini site
+* [Stripe Ruby API Docs](https://stripe.com/docs/api/ruby): The Ruby API has it's own documentation mini site
-* [Ruby API code](https://github.com/stripe/stripe-ruby): The ruby API is open source and is a pretty good read.
+* [Stripe Ruby API code](https://github.com/stripe/stripe-ruby): The ruby API is open source and is a pretty good read.
 If you're looking to build a comprehensive HTTP API in Ruby you should definitely model it on this.

 ## Examples